GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### That language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.
+> ### First, my wife, my colleagues, and my editors find me to err far more often in optimism than in pessimism.
+I am, after all, a programmer by background, and optimism is an occupational disease of our craft.
 >
-> ~ *George Boole*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts